List of Moroccan royal residences: Former properties

 In pre-Protectorate Morocco, the governor's mansion in places other than the Imperial cities could also be known as Dar El-Makhzen as they were symbols of the monarchy, and the monarch would typically stay there on occasional visits.
 For example, the Kasbah Palace in Tangier is still often referred to as Dar El-Makhzen even though it was never a permanent residence of the sultan or king.

 The ruins of the 16th-century El Badi Palace in the Kasbah of Marrakesh are open to the public.
-The late-19th-century Dar Batha palace in Fez, adjacent to Dar el-Beida and originally part of the same complex, has been repurposed as a museum in 1915.
+The late-19th-century Dar Batha palace in Fez, adjacent to Dar el-Beida and originally part of the same complex, was repurposed as a museum in 1915.
 Dar Soltane (lit. 'the Sultan's palace') in Safi was converted into administrative offices under the protectorate and has hosted Morocco's National Ceramics Museum since 1990.
 Another former property also known as Dar Es-Sultan in Essaouira is now in ruined condition.

-The Abdelhafid Palace in Tangier is a rare case of a former ruling family property that has passed to foreign hands.
+The Abdelhafid Palace in Tangier is a rare case of a former ruling family property that has passed into foreign hands.
 It was built but never used by former Sultan Abdelhafid following his abdication in 1912.
-It was then seized by the protectorate authorities in 1918 and purchased by Italy in 1927, thus also known as the Palace of Italian Institutions.
+It was seized by the protectorate authorities in 1918 and purchased by Italy in 1927, and is therefore also known as the Palace of Italian Institutions.

+Properties outside Morocco

+The Moroccan state and royal family also own properties abroad.
+For example in Paris, they have been reported as owners of the historic Hôtel de Broglie at 73, rue de Varenne, described as the largest privately owned property in Paris, as well as urban mansions at 44, rue Fabert and 20, avenue Emile-Deschanel, both in the prestigious 7th arrondissement.
+In 2025, the monarchy was reported as selling the Château d'Armainvilliers north of Paris, which it had purchased in the 1980s.
+Another country estate, further north at Betz, Oise, has been a Moroccan royal residence since 1972.